 Project started with Ideathon (brainstorming) for issue-solving technologies

-Now, “High Durability Learning” is drawing attention as a technology to solve issues in AI system operation.
-This R&D project was launched by an internal working group which was set up in the autumn of 2018.
+Now, “High Durability Learning” is attracting attention as a technology to solve issues in AI system operation.
+This R&D project was launched by an internal working group, which was set up in the autumn of 2018.
 Based on the research results of this working group, the research group was formed and has been led by Research Manager Nakazawa, who had been engaged in AI quality management and Explainable AI-related technologies such as Knowledge Graph.

 “In a data space of general machine learning, we can only trace the movement of each piece of data one by one.
 However, in order to grasp the characteristics of the whole data, we need to grasp a set of data as a mass, and to trace time-series changes in its shape mathematically with a bird’s-eye view.
-We payed attention to the information on the shapes of two masses of classified data and tried to analyze them by using “Topological data analysis (TDA),” and continued the development of a machine learning technology.
+We paid particular attention to the information on the shapes of two masses of classified data and tried to analyze them by using “Topological data analysis (TDA),” and continued the development of a machine learning technology.
 Then we reached the concept of a “DT space.”
 (Umeda)